movementlabsxyz/MIP/MIP/MIP-60/README.md

 2. **burn/mint**: the native asset is burned on the source chain and a wrapped asset is minted on the target chain.
 3. **swap (atomic)**: assets are swapped on the source chain and the target chain.

-Our initial bridge design [RFC-40](https://github.com/movementlabsxyz/rfcs/blob/main/0040-atomic-bridge/rfc-0040-atomic-bridge.md) is based on an _atomic swap_ (3. above).
-The current architecture of our bridge is further detailed in [MIP-39](https://github.com/movementlabsxyz/MIP/blob/mip-move-bridge-architecture/MIP/mip-39/README.md) and mixes ingredients from _lock/mint_ and _swap_ (HTLC).

-A swap is very generic mechanism and allows to swap any asset for any other asset.
+A swap is a generic mechanism and allows to swap any asset for any other asset.
 As a result it can be used to implement a bridge.
 A swap involves two parties, Alice on chain A and Bob on chain B. Both Alice and Bob can withdraw from the swap deals at any time and have a time window to accept the swap deal [1, 2].
 A swap mechanism usually requires an _escrow_ and a _time lock_ mechanism.

 > [!WARNING]
 >  As both parties can decide to withdraw or accept the swap, a swap requires each party to independently issue a transaction on their chain.

-In our context,
+Our initial bridge design, [RFC-40](https://github.com/movementlabsxyz/rfcs/blob/main/0040-atomic-bridge/rfc-0040-atomic-bridge.md), is based on an _atomic swap_ (3. above).
+The current architecture of our bridge, [MIP-39](https://github.com/movementlabsxyz/MIP/blob/mip-move-bridge-architecture/MIP/mip-39/README.md), borrows ideas from _lock/mint_ and _swap_ (HTLC):

-- if a user wants to bridge from Ethereum to Move Rollup, they have to submit two transactions: one on Ethereum and one on Move Rollup.
+- if a user wants to bridge from Ethereum to Move Rollup, they have to submit two independent transactions: one on Ethereum (lock) and one on Move Rollup (mint).
 This is not user friendly and may be a barrier to adoption.
+A bridge is slightly different to a swap in the sense that the two transactions (lock and mint) are not meant to be decoupled.
-- the first transfer of Move tokens requires a user to have some _gas tokens_ (the token used to pay execution fees on the Move chain).
+- another issue is that the first transfer of Move tokens requires a user to have some _gas tokens_ (the token used to pay execution fees on the Move chain).
 If the gas token is the Move token, we have to implement a mechanism to sponsor the first transfer of Move tokens.

 > [!TIP]
-> A _lock/mint_ or _burn/mint_ mechanism requires only one transaction from the user and is probably more user friendly.
+> A simple _lock/mint_ or _burn/mint_ mechanism requires only one transaction from the user and is probably more user friendly.

-[MIP-58](https://github.com/movementlabsxyz/MIP/pull/58/files) is a  _lock/mint_ bridge.
+[MIP-58](https://github.com/movementlabsxyz/MIP/pull/58/files) is an instance of a _lock/mint_ bridge.
+Once initiated on the L1 (source chain), the user does not need to interact with the L2 (target chain) to complete the transfer.
+The bridge operator is responsible for bundling/coupling the lock and mint transactions.

 ### Crosschain communication